ridebus-by/ridebus/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/ztimms73/RideBus-Next) ![GitHub top language](https://img.shields.io/github/languages/top/ztimms73/RideBus-Next)

 # [WIP] RideBus-Next
-Completely rewritten application on Kotlin with new features (I hope)
+Completely rewritten application for viewing schedule of public transport of Polotsk, Belarus on Kotlin with new features (I hope).

 ToDo:
-- [ ] New favorites system (in the old version, favorites are limited to 12 items).
+- [ ] New favorites system (in the old version, favorites are limited to 12 items);
+- [ ] Map with stops;
+- [ ] Calculation of the optimal route with transfers.

 # License